moosylog/exchange_collectors/README.md

 To access a users private data on an exchange, API authentication is required.
 Most exchanges require API authentication based on a public/private key pair and a cryptographic signature using hash algorithms such as SHA and HMAC SHA.
 Moosy Research created a large list of exchange connectors todo these signed, private request.
+A selection of our connectors is open source and published below.

 **Howto use these code examples:**